Federal Drug Charge Attorney Cleveland, OH

 Federal drug charges, as you are aware, carry serious consequences.

 Most of the time, the evidence defendants face in these cases consists of wire taps, confidential informants, and undercover agents.
 It is important when selecting an attorney to represent you that you pick an lawyer who has a significant amount of experience evaluating, and challenging, this type of evidence.
 As a former prosecutor, Joseph Patituce, the managing partner of Patituce & Associates, has a history of dealing with wire taps, confidential informants, undercover agents, and many different forms of alleged drug trafficking.

 Do Not Speak to Federal Agents.
 Let Our Attorneys Do It!

+A conviction in federal courts results in more severe penalties since they often deal with more serious cases.
 The role of a federal agent is to obtain evidence to use, against YOU.
 Often, they will promise you leniency or they will claim no charges will be filed if you cooperate with them.
-If you possess information, or can be of some help to the investigating agents, it is important that a federal defense attorney work on your behalf to obtain a reduction in any charges you might face if evidence really exists to indict you.
+If you possess information, or can be of some help to the investigating agents, it is important that a federal defense lawyer work on your behalf to obtain a reduction in any charges you might face if evidence really exists to indict you.
 By speaking with the agents, and not having a proper deal in place, you give away your biggest negotiating chip: you.